jamatute/locustor/README.md

 ### Run

-When executed with `run`, `locustor` will execute the tests, output the results as csv and json files in your directory selected.
+When executed with `run`, `locustor` will execute the tests, output the results as csv and json files in your selected directory.

 ## Configuration